 In a case originating in Scotland, Mrs Donoghue was given a bottle of ginger beer which allegedly contained the decomposed remains of a snail.
 She claimed to have suffered shock and gastroenteritis as a result.
 But as she had not bought the drink herself, she had no contract on which to sue.

 Nevertheless, the court extended the law of negligence to require reasonable care towards those likely to be affected by a person’s or company’s actions.
 Was there really a snail?
-We don’t know for sure, as Mrs Donoghue died before the evidence could be heard.
+We don’t know for sure, as Mr Stevenson died before the evidence could be heard.

 6. Fagan v Metropolitan Police Commissioner, 1969